telliott99/geometry_utils/README.md

 Here is a [list](list_functions/list.txt) of the functions defined there.

-Some example figures made using the library:
+Some figures made using the library:

 **basic demo**